 What means the most to you?
 These are the things to keep at the front of your mind.
 By establishing your core values, you build a road map that leads you right into your ideal future.
 Never lose sight of what you value and you’ll never lose your way.

 Create tangible, quantifiable goals for yourself and your future.
-Saying “I want to be fit, happy and healthy” isn’t enough.
+Saying “I want to be fit, happy, and healthy” isn’t enough.
 What does that look like to you?
-When you have an endgame in place, you can start designing steps to get there.
+What is your why?
+Getting your goals back on track might mean reevaluating or reshaping them, but when you have an endgame in place, you can start designing steps to get there.

 What stage are you in life?

 What does your life look like now?
+What stage are you in physically?
 Maybe you’re fresh out of college with stars in your eyes and student debt looming over your head.
-Or you’re well established in a career that you love, caring for a growing family or looking forward to the free time that comes with retirement.
+Or you’re well established in a career that you love, caring for a growing family, or looking forward to the free time that comes with retirement.
+In either scenario and state of life, your goals are likely to be very different.
 Take inventory of where you are in life and what sorts of challenges and opportunities you should be planning for.

-Family medical history can provide a detailed and often eye-opening glimpse into the potential future of your own health and wellness.
-But looking past diagnoses and medical records and into the personal lives and choices of your family members can be equally educational.
-See the good in your family as inspiration and take the not-so-good as an opportunity to learn.
+Family medical history (both mental and physical) can provide a detailed and often eye-opening glimpse into the potential future of your own health and wellness.
+With that said, looking past diagnoses and medical records and into the personal lives and choices of your family members can be equally educational.
+See the good in your family as inspiration and take the not-so-good as an opportunity to learn and improve.

 What did your last success look like?